 Not-for-Profit Status & Executive Leadership

 Stepping Stones Network is a program of Oasis Productions, a 501c3 faith based organization that can receive tax-deductible donations.
 Suzanne Baker Brown serves as Executive Director of Stepping Stones as well as President of the Board of Oasis Productions.
 Suzanne has a rich history in women’s ministry and helping people who have come out of abusive and destructive situations rebuild their lives.
-Suzanne has management consulting background and also helped to launch and lead a number of not-for-profit organizations.
+Suzanne has corporate leadership and management consulting background.
+She has also helped to launch and lead a number of not-for-profit organizations.
 Governing Board includes Suzanne Baker Brown, Michelle Bobart, Kelli McMiller (Secretary), and GInny Girmschied (Treasurer).
 In 2019, we will be adding one person to our Governing Board, as well as creating a 10-person Development Board and an Advisory Board.